LouieSankey/Spiral_Client_MVP/README.md

 I've rebuilt this app entirely using a modern tech stack (Next.js, Typescript, React, Redux, Tailwind).

-I also built a React Native mobile app and released on both app stores (repos not available for those).
+I also released on both app stores using React Native (repos not available for those).

 https://spiralproductivity.com